 \begin{remarks} \begin{enumerate} \item When $n=1$ and $Y$ is a point, we can compare this with the data required to define a groupoid.
 Levels $0$ and $1$ determine the objects, morphisms and identities, but the face maps from level $2$ are needed to define the multiplication, and hence to construct the groupoid.
 Only once the face maps from level $3$ have been defined can we ensure that the multiplication is associative.

-\item When $n=0$, a relative $0$-dimensional hypergroupoid $X \to Y$ is a Cartesian morphism.
+\item When $n=0$, a $0$-hypergroupoid $X \to Y$ is a Cartesian morphism.
 Thus level $0$ gives the fibres, level $1$ the descent datum (thereby determining the fibration), and level $2$ gives the cocycle condition, ensuring that the descent datum is effective.

-\item In Lemma \ref{ttruncate}, only the $(n-1)$-truncation was required for to describe a trivial relative $n$-dimensional hypergroupoid.
+\item In Lemma \ref{ttruncate}, only the $(n-1)$-truncation was required to describe a trivial $n$-hypergroupoid over a base.
 In the $1$-dimensional case, this says that a contractible groupoid is just a set, with a unique morphism between any pair of points. \end{enumerate} \end{remarks}

-Observe that an $n$-dimensional hypergroupoid $X$ is determined by $X_m$ for $m\le n+1$, while a trivial $n$-dimensional hypergroupoid $X$ is determined by $X_m$ for $m< n$.
+Observe that an $n$-hypergroupoid $X$ is determined by $X_m$ for $m\le n+1$, while a trivial $n$-hypergroupoid $X$ is determined by $X_m$ for $m< n$.
 The next Lemma accounts for this apparent discrepancy.

-\begin{lemma} If $X \to Y$ is a relative $n$-dimensional hypergroupoid (resp. a trivial relative $n$-dimensional hypergroupoid), and $K \to L$ is a trivial cofibration (resp. a cofibration) giving an isomorphism $\sk_{n-1}K \to \sk_{n-1}L$ on $n$-skeleta, then the maps
+\begin{lemma} If $X \to Y$ is a relative $n$-hypergroupoid (resp. a trivial $n$-hypergroupoid), and $K \to L$ is a trivial cofibration (resp. a cofibration) giving an isomorphism $K_{\le n-1} \to L_{\le n-1}$ on $(n-1)$-truncations, then the maps